This post may contain affiliate links. Read my full disclosure policy.

 Hope you are having a happy, love-filled week. xoxo

-These make-ahead Baked Crepes can be assembled the day before, then warmed up in a baking dish just as your guests arrive.
+These make-ahead Savory Crepes can be assembled the day before, then warmed up in a baking dish just as your guests arrive.
 Deliciously savory and hearty, they will satisfy and delight.
 Use this recipe as a jumping-off point for your own delicious fillings.

 - 1/4 teaspoon salt